-Table 2 shows the changes in net assets for fiscal year 2010 and fiscal year 2009, as well as a listing of revenues and expenses.
-This change in net assets is important because it tells the reader that, for the school as a whole, the financial position of the school has improved or diminished.
+Table 2 shows the changes in net assets for fiscal years 2011 and 2010, as well as a listing of revenues and expenses.
+This change in net assets is important because it tells the reader that, for the School as a whole, the financial position of the School has improved or diminished.
 The cause of this may be the result of many factors, some financial, some not.
 Non-financial factors include the current laws in Ohio restricting revenue growth, facility conditions, required educational programs and other factors.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2010 (Unaudited)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2011 (Unaudited)